 Entering the project management profession could be a great move for your career.
 According to the 2018 Jobs Report conducted by the Project Management Institute (PMI), project management will continue to become more lucrative as the need for project managers grows.
-Consequently, PMI offers several certifications to help advance your career and add validity to your skills.
+Consequently, there are several project management certifications to help advance your career and add validity to your skills.

 Two of the most common are the Project Management Professional (PMP) and the Certified Associate in Project Management (CAPM).
 72% of PMO leaders agree that a holding a certification is very relevant to mid-career project managers, according to PMI’s 2018 Pulse of the Profession.

 Both of these certifications are offered by PMI.
 However, because of recent research conducted by PMI, both exams are changing this year (see PMP exam changes here, and CAPM exam changes here).
 As each credential is broken down, upcoming changes will also be noted.
 By obtaining one of these certifications, you’re showing potential employers your dedication to the profession and you’ll have the backing of a globally-recognized credential.
 Each is geared toward building project managers with the ability to lead and execute projects on time, within scope, and within budget.